turbulenz/webgl_benchmark/README.rst

 .. image:: https://github.com/turbulenz/webgl_benchmark/raw/master/docs/readme/graph/image01.png
     :alt: Without render target, average 34ms per frame

-No rendertarget (left) average 32ms per frame and with render target (right) average 34ms per frame running on the same hardware.
+No render target (left) average 32ms per frame and with render target (right) average 34ms per frame running on the same hardware.
 The graphs show that the use of a full-screen render target had only small variance on the same hardware at the same resolution.
 The use of a fixed size render target helped to ensure that all hardware would be rendering the same number of pixels.